Origin (comics): Plot

 Questioned by the police, Dog accuses Rose of the killings and the fact that she fled the scene with James appears to confirm this.
 James is still in shock and appears to have no recollection of what happened.
 This loss of memory is due to Wolverine's/James' healing factor which, in effect, "healed" (by putting up a mental block) the mentally devastating traumas of witnessing his father's death, the confusion at his mother's anger towards him and the pain and surprise caused by the sudden manifestation of his claws.

-Rose seeks help from her aunt, her only relative, who rejects her saying that she had stopped being family when she chose to live with the Howlett's.
+Rose seeks help from her aunt, her only relative, who rejects her saying that she had stopped being family when she chose to live with the Howletts.
 James' grandfather then drives them both away from the house due to the manifestation of James' powers, mentioning he has had to deal with this sort of thing before.
 They are given some money and take the train from Alberta to British Columbia, where they are given work in a stone quarry by the foreman, Smitty.
 Rose claims that her male companion is her cousin and, since they are on the run, calls him Logan to conceal his identity; though why she should choose the name of their enemy remains unexplained.

 Over several years James/Logan strengthens physically, to the point where he no longer resembles the sickly child he had been, although his memory is still shattered.
 He often goes into the woods to hunt game, typically among a pack of wolves.
 He quickly becomes the head of the pack, and begins using his claws to hunt.
 He turns down Rose's offers to tell him about his past, and reacts angrily when the subject comes up.
 She therefore keeps detailed notes in her diary.

 James begins to become close to Smitty, who, in turn, develops romantic feelings toward Rose, which she returns.
 He courts her with books, including poetry by William Blake and a history of the samurai (warriors whom Wolverine of the X-Men would later model himself after).
 Logan's public identity as her cousin makes it impossible for him to declare his own feelings for her.
 He seems to deal with his feelings by working hard at the quarry, and is given the nickname Wolverine by the local population, who compare his intense digging to a wolverine going after a root.
 He also develops a feud with the camp's obese cook, "Cookie" Malone, who goes out of his way to cause trouble for Logan from the time he and Rose arrive.
 After years of enduring Malone's abuses, Logan eventually gives him a beating after the cook provokes an explosion in the quarry and kills many workers in the process.